Do Women Like Chest Hair? See What They Say!

 Get some Crop Cleanser™ hair and body wash.
 Use it when you shower.
 Profit.

 That concludes today’s lesson.
 You know how women feel about chest hair.
 You know how to pick a style and stick with it.
 The lessons are clear.
 What you do with them is up to you.
+Pick up your men's grooming kit and make your body work for you.
 Good luck out there.